navajyoth-puthalath13/ui-components-flashcard-app/README.md

-# Flashcard UI Components App
+# Learnmate - UI Components Flashcard App

 A modern React app that helps you learn and explore UI component patterns through interactive flashcards.
 Perfect for designers, developers, and anyone interested in UI/UX best practices.